amcoolalphonce/Portfolio/README.md

 # 12. Run migrations
 # 13. Create a superuser.... python manage.py createsuperuser
 # 14. Register the model into the admin.py
+Go to the /admin page on the local host and add a project